A Few Words Can Change Your Life

 I picked pause and posted a beautiful reminder on my bathroom mirror.
 Taking a pause was important to me.
 It was a way to keep my emotions in check.
 It allowed time to consider options and possibilities before making a decision.
 It enabled me to be a better public speaker as I gave the audience time to take in the points I was making.
 Being conscious of my right word subtly created change on a deep level.

-Now, as we deal with the uncertainty presented by a global crisis that is impacting our health and the economy, the word choice might be different than under other circumstances.
+While the global crisis has heightened our concerns about our health and the economy, the right word can keep us calm, focused, and ready to step up for new opportunities.
 Here are some words that come to mind as we meet the coronavirus challenges.

 Hope - "The window through which I glimpse the good that is yet to come."
 (Our Daily Bread - November-December 2019).